Configuration

 , and NEON

 files.
-This flexibility is possible because the ZAPHYR framework utilizes the Config repository to load the
+This flexibility is possible because the ZAPHYR framework uses the

 Environment variables

 While developing applications, it is common to have different configurations for various environments.
 For instance, you might use distinct database credentials for your development and production environments.
-To manage this, ZAPHYR supports environment variables, utilizing the PHP dotenv package.
+To manage this, ZAPHYR supports environment variables, using the PHP dotenv package.

 Every new ZAPHYR skeleton application includes a .env.dist